2 of 8Alina Prendiville (nee Brown) Event Director

 Born in the Chilean capital of Santiago, Jaime studied computer programming and worked in the city for a while before coming to the conclusion that urban life wasn’t for him.
 Having spent all his childhood holidays in the country, he was drawn north and ultimately settled in San Pedro de Atacama.
 Married with two daughters, Jaime now farms and works as guide in the area.
 He’s managed our Atacama Crossing camp for the past six years, so competitors, staff and volunteers alike are in very good hands.

 Argentinean Hernan Garcia works as an engineer in Florida in the United States.
 As experienced athlete in all things nautical, Hernan has sailed extensively around the world.
-He also has more than twenty-five marathons under his belt and has completed the Sahara Race (Egypt) 2009, the Gobi March (China) 2011 and the Atacama Crossing (Chile) 2012 as well as undertaking a 10-day hike on the continental ice shelf in Patagonia.
+He also has more than twenty-five marathons under his belt and has completed the Sahara Race (Egypt) 2009, Gobi March (China) 2011, Atacama Crossing (Chile) 2012 and many ultramarathons across the United States.
+He has also undertaken a 10-day hike on the continental ice shelf in Patagonia.

 What else can possibly be said about England’s Tony Brammer?
 The 4 Deserts Club member from Manchester is a legend in his own lunchtime, a man whose sense of humour is seemingly as great as his determination to finish as far back in the field as possible.
 The father of two only set out to complete one event of the 4 Deserts series.
 He achieved that aim with the Sahara Race (Egypt) 2005 but carried on through the Atacama Crossing (Chile) 2006, the Gobi March (China) 2007 and The Last Desert (Antarctica) 2008.